Karnataka minister KS Eshwarappa named in FIR on alleged suicide of contractor

 “We have appealed to the Governor to dismiss KS Eshwarappa and get him arrested,” Shivakumar told reporters after the meeting, according to ANI.
 “Secondly, a corruption case should be registered against him [Eshwarappa] given that he would seek 40% commission from his own people.”

-He added that the Governor said he will speak with the concerned authorities regarding the case.
+He added that the governor said he would speak with the concerned authorities about the case.